 The best thing we can do is to conserve.
 Buy an electric lawn mower (mowers are incredibly high polluters).
 Telecommute.
 Take transit, and support transit projects.
 Insulate.
 If you live somewhere sunny, put some solar panels up.
 When you can afford to, buy an electric car (but remember, generating your electricity may still be causing CO2 emissions).

 Here’s something to not do: overstate the case for global warming.
 The facts make the case for moving to renewable energy as quickly as we can, but we need to be practical, and understand that we don’t know what is going to happen.
 We have models and estimates.
 They will change as we measure things.
 Having an irrational bias toward any “answer” is not going to help us see reality clearly.
-Making unsupported claims means that skeptics will throw the baby (there is man made global warming) with the bath water (97% of all climate scientists are 100% certain that if we don’t immediately stop burning all fossil fuels, the world is going to spontaneously combust).
+Making unsupported claims means that skeptics will throw the baby (there is man-made global warming) out with the bath water (97% of all climate scientists are 100% certain that if we don’t immediately stop burning all fossil fuels, the world is going to spontaneously combust).